EmployeeIssues.comU.S. Employee Rights in Plain English

 In the absence of specific retaliation provisions, your employee rights might generally protect you from employment and workplace retaliation under public policy or common law.

-For example, if your employer fires you because you refused to break a state law or city ordinance that doesn't have provisions prohibiting employment or workplace retaliation, then your employer might have wrongfully terminated you in violation of local public policy.
+For example, if your employer fires you because you refused to break a state law or city ordinance that doesn't have specific provisions prohibiting employment or workplace retaliation, then your employer might have wrongfully terminated you in violation of public policy.

-If your employer or union retaliates against you despite that it's prohibited, then your employee rights entitle you to seek relief by filing a charge with the government office that enforces the relevant law, by filing a lawsuit through an attorney, or both.
+If your employer or union retaliates against you despite that it's prohibited, then your employee rights entitle you to seek relief by filing a charge with the government agency that enforces the relevant law, by filing a lawsuit through an attorney, or both.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips